Monitoring Engines

 6. Modify the configuration based on the following engine versions:

-• Data Collector or Transformer 5.x and later - Set the logger.l1.level property to the log level that you want to use.
+• Data Collector or Transformer 5.x and later, all versions of Transformer for Snowflake - Set the logger.l1.level property to the log level that you want to use.

 For example, to set the log level to DEBUG, modify the property as follows: